frederic-perez/AmE-dictionary/data/dictionary.md

 __heliograph__
 __helipad__ :two::hammer:
 __heliport__
+__hell week__ _idiom_ A week in which new recruits or pledges of an organization, especially a college fraternity or sorority, are subjected to a series of hazing rituals prior to initiation.
 __hellbent__ _adj_ :four::hammer: (hell-bent)
 __hellbound__ _adj_ Bound for Hell; damned.
 __hellfire-and-brimstoner__ _He had become a country preacher at the age of fourteen, a regular hellfire-and-brimstoner, but that career was cut short._